olabode54-design/Data-Analysis-Project-Maven-Market/README.md

 # Maven-Market-Data-Analysis (Interactive Dashboard using Power BI)

+## Project Overview
+This PowerBI project analyzes retail sales data for Maven Market, a multi-location grocery chain.
+The dashboard provides insight into the revenue, performance, product trends, customer purchasing behaviour, and regional sales distribution.

 ## Project Objective
 To design an end-to-end retail analytics solution that monitors sales performance, evaluates profitability and return risks, and provides customer segmentation insights to support data-driven decision-making.